paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `fragtot`

 #### FRAGMENTS DIMENSIONS
-- Dimensions of the extant fragments, if any and when relevant.
+- Dimensions of the extant fragments, if any, and when relevant.
 - DB id: `fragdim`

 #### ESTIMATED NUMBER OF ANCIENT LEAVES